-Here's Why You Might Feel Sick When You're on the Keto Diet
+Do You Have the Keto Flu?
+Why You Might Feel Sick on the Keto Diet

 The keto diet has been taking the United States by storm, with cookbooks and snack companies churning out keto-friendly products galore.
 If you or anyone you know has tried the keto diet, you're likely aware that it can make you feel sick, and you might find yourself suffering from what's become known as the "keto flu"—which seems counterintuitive for a healthy diet, right?